bfsoyc/MVWA/README.md

 Run the `dataTransformSICK.py` python script in root dir.

-Run the main script to train and evaluate the model with given configuration text file, in terminal:
+Run the main script to train and evaluate the model with given configuration text file, in terminal:<br>
 		python main.py -config configSICK.txt

 Enjoy your journey to metaphysics~